sakshiarora03/Used-Cars-EDA/README.md

 # Used Cars EDA in UAE 🚗📊
 This project performs Exploratory Data Analysis (EDA) on a dataset of 10,000 used cars in the UAE.
-It includes data cleaning, visualization, statistical analysis, and meaningful insights using Python libraries like Pandas, NumPy, Matplotlib, and Seaborn.
+It includes data cleaning, visualization, statistical analysis, and meaningful insights using Python libraries like Pandas, NumPy, Matplotlib and Seaborn.

 ## 📌 Objectives Covered